 About the Fellowship Program

 The Digital Democracy Centre is launching a new fellowship program with support from TrygFonden.
-For this call, we are seeking the first cohort of fellows for an exciting and dynamic fellowship program, beginning in the spring of 2024.
 The program aims to foster collaboration between researchers, journalists, and policymakers in exploring the impact of digital technology and AI on media, politics, and democracy.
 Through the fellowship program, selected fellows will have the opportunity to generate new knowledge, contribute to the public debate, develop new networks, collaborate with DDC and its partners, and produce tangible outreach outputs such as policy briefs, educational packages, and talks.

 The Digital Democracy Centre / TrygFonden Fellowship Program welcomes diverse fellows, including academic fellows conducting research on technology and democracy, journalist fellows covering technology-related topics, and policy fellows contributing to the regulatory debate in this field.

 The purpose of the Fellowship Program is to utilize and leverage the knowledge of DDC in a new way.
 The objective is to generate new knowledge and foster interaction between TrygFonden, DDC, new and existing partners of DDC, and the selected fellows.
 We aim for the Fellowship program to lead to new knowledge and tangible outputs, such as new networks, new collaborations, educational packages, contributions to the public debate, policy briefs, talks, and other outreach activities.

 Accepted fellows are eligible for various benefits, which may include financial support, access to DDC's research resources and networks, mentorship opportunities, and a platform to showcase their work.
 The specific benefits and support provided may differ based on the agreement between the individual fellow, DDC, and any partnering organizations.

 The first DDCxTrygFonden fellowship cohort for spring 2024